-Focusing on three flood prone areas, the model shows high flood hazards currently not identified by the FEMA SFHA (Figure 5).
-In Conroe (Figure 5a-c), for example, the 1% areas appear visually similar for the SFHA and the flood hazard model, but when counted the flood hazard model predicts seven and a half times more structures around lake Conroe that have at least a 1% chance annually of flooding compared with the 1% SFHA.
-In the Meyerland area (Figure 5d-f) both the FEMA SFHA and the Flood Hazard model clearly predict flooding along the rivers and identify areas where the floodplain expands.
+Focusing on three flood-prone areas, the model shows high flood hazards currently not identified by the FEMA SFHA (Fig. 7).
+In Conroe (Fig. 7a-c), for example, the 1% areas appear visually similar for the SFHA and the flood hazard model, but when counted, the flood hazard model predicts 7.5 times more structures around Lake Conroe that have at least a 1% chance annually of flooding compared with the 1% SFHA.
+In the Meyerland area (Fig. 7d-f) both the FEMA SFHA and the flood hazard model clearly predict flooding along the rivers and identify areas where the floodplain expands.
 However, the flood hazard model identifies a much larger area with at least a 1% chance of annualized flooding.
-Finally, within Port Arthur (Figure 5g-i) the flood hazard model expects that the whole area has a flood hazard of at least 0.2%, a significantly larger area than FEMA's 0.2% floodplain.
+Finally, within Port Arthur (Fig. 7g-i) the flood hazard model expects that the whole area has a flood hazard of at least 0.2%, a significantly larger area than FEMA's 0.2% floodplain.